BMO777/leaflet-challenge/README.md

 For color gradient, imported RaimbowVisJS library from https://github.com/anomal/RainbowVis-JS

-In style.css used code from: https://codepen.io/haakseth/pen/KQbjdO
+In style.css,for legend, used code from: https://codepen.io/haakseth/pen/KQbjdO